KittiKovacs/Quahog_Bulletin-MS3/README.md

 - The delete icon (trashcan) appears when they hover over the Floating Action Button.

+- On clicking the icon a popup message appears asking for confirmation.

 - The app displays a flash message to let the user know that the post has been deleted.